Lumpy-dev/renpy_decompiler/renpy_decompiler_gui/README.md

 - [ ] iOS
 - [ ] Web

-If your platform is not supported, it may still work but isn't tested and thus a good experience cannot be guaranteed.
+If your platform is not supported, it may still work but isn't tested.
+Good experience isn't guaranteed.

 ## Feature list/Roadmap
 - [x] Extracting files